Linda Riddle/SGMA Endowed Scholarship

 One $1,500 scholarship will be awarded.
 Special consideration is given to those who intend to participate in intercollegiate athletics and/or are interested in pursuing a career in sports.

-After reading the above guidelines carefully, if you have any questions, please call Elizabeth Flores at 516-307-3915 or e-mail her at LFlores@WomensSportsFoundation.org.
+After reading the above guidelines carefully, if you have any questions, please contact Elizabeth Flores: 516-307-3915 or LFlores@WomensSportsFoundation.org.

 Jiana Blaha – Miami, FL